steveman1123/stonkBot/README.md

 otherfxns.py - Other functions that do not require an Alpaca API query (i.e. functions that query the NASDAQ API, or provide the logic to determine which stocks to buy)

+stonkBot.config - config file for settings in the files listed above.
+Formatted as json, double spaces indicate which file it's mostly used in in the heirarchy (order specific to the files listed above)

 stockStuff/ - contains data that won't be synced with the repo (api keys, latest trades, and stock histories) - **the folder and its contents should be moved to the location shown above for the program to work**

 apikeys.txt - Contains the API keys used for Alpaca and AlphaVantage - the file in the repo should be filled in with your information